arrowtype/robofont-marx/README.md

 ## To-do

 - [ ] Adjust `increment` colors in all WIP glyphs when one reaches a new maximum value
+- [ ] Make it simpler to set mark while in glyph-edit view

 Maybe:
 - [ ] Make into an extension, with UI for simpler control and configuration